juicedata/juicefs/docs/en/reference/fuse_mount_options.md

 ## debug

-This option will output Debug information from the low-level library (go-fuse) to `juicefs.log`.
+This option will output Debug information from the low-level library (`go-fuse`) to `juicefs.log`.

 :::note
-This option will output debug information for the low-level library (go-fuse) to `juicefs.log`.
-Note that this option is different from the global `-debug` option for the JuiceFS client, where the former outputs debug information for the go-fuse library and the latter outputs debug information for the JucieFS client. see the documentation [Fault Diagnosis and Analysis](./fault_diagnosis_and_analysis).
+This option will output debug information for the low-level library (`go-fuse`) to `juicefs.log`.
+Note that this option is different from the global `-debug` option for the JuiceFS client, where the former outputs debug information for the `go-fuse` library and the latter outputs debug information for the JuiceFS client. see the documentation [Fault Diagnosis and Analysis](../administration/fault_diagnosis_and_analysis.md).
 :::